hytechclub/web-101/Week06/README.md

 - Explain how it applies to HTML
 - Introduce some basic CSS selectors (element selectors) and properties

-There are two separate PowerPoint presentations.
+There are two separate PowerPoint presentations: [Introduction to CSS](IntroductionToCss.pptx), and [CSS Selectors & Properties](CssSelectorsAndProperties.pptx).

 ## Group Activities
 ### Review - HTML & CSS